 Matrix Biolage Hydrasource Shampoo Ingredients Breakdown

 I have real feelings about this ingredients list, so I’m just going to drop it down here and explain during the review.
-The main players in the Matrix Biolage Hydrasource Shampoo Ingredients are: Sodium Laureth Sulfate and Sodium Lauryl Sulfate -- the sulfate sisters that leave your strands vulnerable to outside toxins as they dry your hair and leave it porous.
+The main players in the Matrix Biolage Hydrasource Shampoo Ingredients are Sodium Laureth Sulfate and Sodium Lauryl Sulfate – the sulfate sisters that leave your strands vulnerable to outside toxins as they dry your hair and leave it porous.

-After a couple of washes the Matrix Biolage Hydrasource Shampoo definitely leaves hair feeling smooth, which means it’s doing something to nourish the cuticle.
+After a couple of washes, the Matrix Biolage Hydrasource Shampoo definitely leaves hair feeling smooth, which means it’s doing something to nourish the cuticle.
 But I have to wonder if it’s just a cosmetic fix at the end of the day.
 I’m hoping that as consumers become more conscientious of what ingredients we use, and switch to more natural options, the big names will have to step up their ingredients list.
 Maybe, right?
 But Lord help me, I do love that salon-grade shampoo smell.

-How To Naturally Fight Dry, Frizzy Hair
+How To Get Rid Of Frizzy Hair Naturally

 - Swap sulfate for glycerin, look at us learning!
 As we said, sulfates equals bad.
-They dry your hair right up and leave you hair follicles open to all the nasties.
+They dry your hair right up and leave your hair follicles open to all the nasties.
 Glycerin coats your hair with moisture inside out, helping you balance that natural pH that you’re working on when you do wash your babies.

 - Speaking of twisting, it’s also a great heat-free way to style your locks.
 For beach waves, two twists at the right of the head, clasped at the back overnight, will turn out smooth and in place.
 Get fancy with it, the more twists the tighter the curls, and it’s all heat free!